Flashing NodeMCU firmware to ESP8266 module

 4. Flashing Firmware to ESP8266

-Next step is to flash this firmware into ESP8266.
+The next step is to flash this firmware into ESP8266.
 For flashing we will be using a python tool called esptool.
-We will using version 2.2.1 of esptool.
+We will be using version 2.2.1 of esptool.
+Important!
+To run this script you must have python installed on your computer.

 Download esptool from the page and unzip it somewhere.
-Then go inside directory where you have unzipped the esptool.
-Here you have to run following command.
+Then go inside the directory where you have unzipped the esptool.
+Here you have to run the following command.

 esptool.py --port <serial-port-of-ESP8266> write_flash -fm <mode> 0x00000 <nodemcu-firmware>.bin